jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    will call the macro defined in `Cut.cfg`.
 You can replace this with a
 #    custom macro name if you have a different cutting method or tool.
 tool_cut_threshold: 10000
-#    Threshold to warn when number of cuts for current blade gets close to this
-#    number.
-Warning start to print out 1k cuts before threshold is hit.
-Once
+#    A warning will print out 1,000 cuts before the threshold is hit.
+Once this
-#    threshold is hit, warning is printed as an error notifying that cuts for
+#    threshold is hit, a message is displayed as an error notifying that the cut
-#    current blade has exceeded threshold.
+#    threshold for the current blade has exceeded this threshold.

 # Park Settings
 park: True